Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Popular stops for boat charters include Buck Island’s Turtle and Shipwreck Coves for snorkeling and Water Island’s Honeymoon Beach to freshen up your rum drink.
 Or you might even head over into the waters of Virgin Islands National Park for a chance to swim with sea turtles in Maho Bay.

-Wherever you go, getting out on the water is among the coolest things to do in St. Thomas.
+Wherever you go, getting out on the water is one of the coolest ways to enjoy St. Thomas.
+See my list of St. Thomas boat tours to find the right one for you.

 Snorkel a Coral Reef